Full story

 How to use this movies countdown

-Remain sits inside the movies calendar as a sci-fi date that people are likely to check more than once.
-This page is meant to do more than show a raw countdown number: it keeps the tracked date, source quality, location context, and release confidence in one place so the page stays useful even when the final event details are still tightening.
+Remain sits inside the movies calendar as a sci-fi date that readers may revisit as the public details firm up.
+This page keeps the tracked date, source quality, location context, and release confidence in one place so the countdown is useful without implying more certainty than the source provides.

 Right now the key public signal is October 23, 2026, with confirmed status and date confirmed precision.
 That distinction matters.
 A confirmed datetime is very different from a month-level or date-only signal, and people planning watch parties, travel, ticketing, launch coverage, or newsroom publishing need that nuance instead of a misleadingly precise timer.